intershop/intershop-pwa/docs/guides/migrations.md

 However all necessary adaptions for the identity providers and the `fetchToken()` method of the UserService are removed in order to be completely independent of `TokenService`.
 If your identity providers should use the `OAuthService` to handle the authentication, please make sure to instantiate a new `OAuthService` entity within the identity provider.
 The `getOAuthServiceInstance()` static method from the `InstanceCreators` class can be used for that.
+Furthermore the handling of the anonymous user token has been changed.
+It will only be fetched when an anonymous user intends to create a basket.

 ## 3.3 to 4.0